bhanuaravind9549/bhanuaravind9549/README.md

 **Data Scientist · AI/ML Engineer · Data Analyst**

 I build machine learning systems and data products that turn complex data into practical decisions.
-I recently graduated with an **MS in Data Science from Indiana University Bloomington (4.0 GPA)** and bring **1+ year of industry experience** across forecasting, pricing analytics, scalable data pipelines, and business intelligence.
+I recently graduated with an **MS in Data Science from Indiana University Bloomington with 4.0 GPA** and bring **1+ years of industry experience** across forecasting, pricing analytics, scalable data pipelines, and business intelligence.

-My current interests include applied AI, transformer models, time-series forecasting, document intelligence, and machine learning for genomics and healthcare.
+My current interests include applied AI, transformer models, time-series forecasting, and machine learning for genomics and healthcare.

 ## What I bring